 Full-face helmets weigh about 700g-1200g depending on build materials, level of protection, and breathability mostly.
-The open-face helmets weigh lesser than the full-face.
+The open-faced helmets weigh less than the full-faced.
 Presently, full-face helmets have become amazingly lightweight with the use of modern materials.

 Even though an open-face helmet is presently lighter, a full-face helmet will always outshine the open-face counterpart when it comes to its ability to offer protection.
 Is a little extra weight more important than protecting your most vital body part, your head?

-Presently, the modern full-face helmets cost between $150-$500.
+Presently, modern full-face helmets cost between $150-$500.
 The price is higher than the average open-face helmet.
-Your helmet is the most significant piece of protective gear to wear while riding, and you should not I don’t think I will feel safe wearing a cheaper one.
+Your helmet is the most significant piece of protective gear to wear while riding, and you should not.
+I don’t think I will feel safe wearing a cheaper one.

 Only a few full-face helmets come with detachable chin bars.
 A few helmet manufacturers are presently designing full-face helmets that come with fast detachable chin bars.
 These chin bars take only a few seconds to remove or detach.